 Defines form-id as a relation on terms via a set of inference rules.
 Each rule must be such that its premises can be evaluated left-to-right without "guessing" values for any of their pattern variables.
-Redex checks this property using the mandatory mode-spec declaration, which partitions positions into inputs I and outputs O. Output positions in conclusions and input positions in premises must be terms with no uses of unquote; input positions in conclusions and output positions in premises must be patterns.
-When the optional contractspec declaration is present, Redex dynamically checks that the terms flowing through these positions match the provided patterns, raising an exception recognized by exn:fail:redex if not.
+Redex checks this property using the mandatory mode-spec declaration, which partitions positions into inputs I and outputs 0.
+Output positions in conclusions and input positions in premises must be terms; input positions in conclusions and output positions in premises must be patterns.
+When the optional contract-spec declaration is present, Redex dynamically checks that the terms flowing through these positions match the provided patterns, raising an exception recognized by exn:fail:redex if not.